 - Maintain your three-second stopping distance.

-- When driving in the rain or in winter, reduce speed and increase following distance.
+- When driving in the rain or in winter, reduce your speed and increase following distance.

-- Avoid driving at dusk or dawn when visibility is difficult.
+- Avoid driving at dusk or dawn when visibility is poorer.

 - Avoid driving for long periods of time.